istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 routes attached to them, enabling agentgateway in Istio to handle ListenerSets properly.

 - **Fixed** ListenerSet status reporting when ListenerSet is not allowed by the parent Gateway resource for agentgateway.
-When ListnerSet is not allowed by the parent Gateway we must report `Accepted` condition status as `False`, but it wasn't the case.
+When ListenerSet is not allowed by the parent Gateway we must report `Accepted` condition status as `False`, but it wasn't the case.
 Additionally, given that ListenerSet feature is not experimental as of Gateway API v1.5.0, it's no longer guarded by the `PILOT_ENABLE_ALPHA_GATEWAY_API` feature flag.